Garnbret Takes Final Gold in Innsbruck

 4 | Brooke Raboutou | USA | 2T3Z 5 11 |

-Natalia’s second place in Innsbruck means she would win her third Overall Boulder World Cup title ahead of Miho Nonaka and Brooke Raboutou.
+Grossman's second place in Innsbruck secured her third Overall Boulder World Cup title ahead of Nonaka and Raboutou.
 Oriane Bertone would come forth, and Hannah Meul fifth.
-Janja’s gold and silver medals would only be enough for 8th overall.
+Garnbert's gold and silver medals would only be enough for 8th overall.

 Rank | Athlete | Country | Hachioji | Seoul | SLC | Prague | Brixen | Innsbruck |